blindij/talk_eunis19/presentation.md

 ---

-## How are the Workshops participants use the different tools CodeRefinery has introduced?
+## Are the Workshops participants using the different tools CodeRefinery has introduced?

 <img src="images/heatmap.png" style="width: 60%;"/>